lupyuen/lupyuen.github.io/src/pinecone.md

 According to the [BL602 Reference Manual](https://github.com/pine64/bl602-docs/blob/main/mirrored/Bouffalo%20Lab%20BL602_Reference_Manual_en_1.1.pdf) (Section 3.2.8, Page 27), we may remap the JTAG Port to other GPIO Pins (and avoid the conflict).

-UPDATE: Yep the remapped JTAG Port works!
+UPDATE: Yep the remapped JTAG Port works on Windows and macOS!

+-  GND Pin MUST be connected from Sipeed JTAG Debugger to PineCone, in addition to TMS, TCK, TDI, TDO

 -  [How to remap the JTAG port](https://github.com/lupyuen/bl_iot_sdk/releases/tag/v0.0.4)